Many pet owners, especially the tech-savvy ones, are increasingly embracing investing in a wireless electric dog fence to keep their dogs safe.

 Eventually, your dog will learn that getting too close to the invisible fence will result in a warning sound and a tingling feeling if he doesn’t stop.
 Ensure you reward your dog whenever he stops just before reaching the boundary.

 So, the dog will receive a constant signal while in the zone.
-He will receive a warning sound when he gets close to leaving the safe zone and further receive an electric charge or static correction if he goes beyond the zone.
+He will receive a warning sound when he gets close to leaving the safe zone and receive an electric charge or static correction if he goes beyond the zone.

 Benefits of a wireless electric dog fence